Minder (TV series): Police adversaries

 Given the nature of Arthur's activities and Terry's criminal past, they were always in the spotlight of the local police and crossed paths with several regular and occasional characters:

-DS Albert Chisholm; Detective Sergeant Albert "Cheerful Charlie" Chisholm (played by Patrick Malahide) made a brief appearance in the first episode and appeared in another 23 episodes in the first six series.
+DS Albert Chisholm; Detective Sergeant Albert "Cheerful Charlie" Chisholm (played by Patrick Malahide) made a brief appearance in the first episode and appeared in 23 more episodes in the first six series.
 Chisholm frequently arrested Arthur, but was not clever enough to make charges stick.
 Beginning in Series 3 he was accompanied by:

 DC/DS "Taff" Jones; (played by Meic Povey), a Welshman.
 Although not seeming particularly bright on first sight, Jones often proved mildly sharper than his superior, and was quietly amused by Arthur's frequent humiliation of Chisholm, even occasionally going into the Winchester for a social drink, away from Chisholm's domination.
 He tolerated the put-downs of his senior officer with "Celtic willpower and a morbid fear of unemployment".
 Jones was promoted to Detective Sergeant in Series 7, with DC MacDonald (Robin Cameron) as his assistant.

 DC/DS Ronald Rycott; Detective Constable Ronald "Kenny" Rycott (played by Peter Childs) made his first appearance in Episode 3, "The Smaller They Are".
 Rycott previously had a "spot of bother", which prevented him from rising through the ranks, although he later became a detective sergeant.
 A lone figure, not afraid of violent situations and more than willing to do a bit of "freelance" work, he was frequently on the edge of a nervous attack as Arthur slipped through his fingers.
-Rycott appeared in another 14 episodes up to the end of Series 7.
+Rycott appeared in 14 more episodes up to the end of Series 7.
 His regular assistant was: